eclipse-tractusx/puris/docs/user/User_Guide.md

 Once the user has selected a material number and site they are presented with an overview of the site's data.
 Depending on the user's role they will see the demand and incoming deliveries or production output and outgoing shipments for customer and supplier respectively.
 In addition the user will see the current and projected item stock.

-The data is displayed for the next 4 weeks.
+The data is displayed for up to the next 4 weeks depending on available data.

 By clicking on an individual demand, production or delivery data cell the user can display detailed information for the given day.